epfml/ml-project-1-lestroisfantastiques/README.md

 Our code is composed of different jupyter Notebook :
 The first part of our project is composed of overviewing and cleaning the data: you can see the steps in Overview.
 Then, you see our functions that we compared in the file `implementations.py`.
+You can try our code with`run.py`.

 ### Report